canonical/cloud-init/doc/rtd/reference/datasources/nwcs.rst

 * ``url``: The URL used to acquire the meta-data configuration.
-* ``retries``: Determines the number of times to attempt to connect to the meta-data service.
+* ``retries``: Determines the number of times to attempt to connect to the instance metadata service.
-* ``timeout``: Determines the timeout (in seconds) to wait for a response from the meta-data service
+* ``timeout``: Determines the timeout (in seconds) to wait for a response from the instance metadata service
 * ``wait``: Determines the timeout in seconds to wait before retrying after accessible failure.